 In cases of migraine, prevention is important and there are also effective non medicinal preventative therapies or strategies available.
-Botox is not the only choice.
-The Cefaly device, biofeedback, CBT have all been shown to help prevent migraine attacks and certainly most of these are cheaper in the long run.
+Botox is not the only choice, there are many other choices such as biofeedback, devices, and medications which have all been shown to help prevent migraine attacks.

 Botox does help some people.

-In the rare case where someone gets worse it may stay that way until the treatment wears out after 12 weeks.
-Severe side effects are not common and can be minimized by seeing an experienced practitioner for migraine injections.
+In the rare case where someone gets worse it will typically resolve within 12 weeks.
+Severe side effects are not common and can be minimized by ensuring you consult an experienced practitioner for migraine injections.

 At the end of the day, Botox is a welcomed addition into the migraine treatment toolbox.